Slip and Fall at a Rental Property: Who’s Liable?

 Situations where a tenant may share fault include:

-• Creating the hazard themselves, such as spilling liquid and failing to clean it
+• Creating the hazard themselves, such as spilling liquid and failing to clean it up

 • Ignoring obvious dangers, like using broken furniture or unsafe equipment